nlehman06/code-test/README.md

 I also chose to use Laravel for my site/web routing.
 In real life, I might have went with an SPA approach and used [Vue Router](https://router.vuejs.org/) and even seperated the frontend Vue app into it's own repository.
 Or another route that I would prefer is to use [Laravel Livewire](https://laravel-livewire.com/) and get all the frontend goodness of a javascript app but keep all the code in the backend.
 But those wouldn't have been the correct paths for this exercise.

 I did choose to do the *bonus* of writing the frontend in Vue JS and [Tailwind CSS](https://tailwindcss.com/).
 This was somewhat thrown together so that it does the minimum to work.
 There is plenty more that could be done that I just didn't have time to do (error messages and validation, frontend testing, cleaner handling of axios, etc.).

+Unfortunately, I wasn't able to get the file upload to work correctly on the frontend.
+Something about the referncing the storage location.
+It does upload the image, but maybe not in the right place.
+It works locally for me but not when I deploy it or try to install a new clone.
+I'm sure it is a small fix but I just ran out of time.

 Well, I hope you enjoy the app.
 I had fun building it.
 Again, let me know if you have any questions at [nathan@nlehman.dev](mailto:nathan@nlehman.dev).